 Arab American Studies (minor): The worlds of Arabs and Arab-Americans, with special attention to the Arab-American community of Dearborn and Metropolitan Detroit.

-Criminal Justice Studies (major): The causes, means of prevention, and social structures and institutions for punishing criminal behavior.
+Criminology and Criminal Justice Studies (major): The causes, means of prevention, and social structures and institutions for punishing criminal behavior.

 General Studies (major): A "2+2" program for students with an Associate's Degree who wish to study three "areas of focus" rather than a traditional major.